jaeyk/comp_thinking_social_science/docs/07_high_dimensional_data.md

 # install libs
 conda_install("r-reticulate", c("pandas"))

-# indicate that we want to use a specific condaenv
+# indicates that we want to use a specific condaenv
 use_condaenv("r-reticulate")
 ```